-"LGBTQ 101" is an interactive presentation that offers basic education regarding the lesbian, gay, bisexual, transgender and queer (LGBTQ) community through terminology, discussion about common myths, and the effects of homophobia and heterosexism.
-By relying heavily on activities and discussion, students are able to understand how they can create an inclusive and supportive Carolina.
+"LGBTQ 101" is an interactive presentation that educates students about the lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) community through defining common terminology, discussing common myths about the LGBTQ community, analyzing the effects of homophobia and heterosexism, and identifying resources and opportunities for further learning on campus.
+By relying heavily on discussion and activities, students have the opportunity to examine their existing beliefs and gain an understanding of how they can create a more inclusive and supportive Carolina for LGBTQ people.

 III.
 Prepare Students for Responsible Lives in a Diverse, Interconnected, and Changing World

 a.
 Examine how their background and experiences impact their values and assumptions and explain the influence these have on their relationships with others

 By examining their role as a student, Carolinian, and member of all of their communities, students will begin to recognize that LGBTQ people are a marginalized part of all of their communities, and will begin to understand how their own backgrounds may have shaped their understanding and opinions on LGBTQ identities.
 They will also gain knowledge to help them step into the shoes of an identity they may not identify with, in order to help develop their own empathetic world view.